Physics4Kids.comElectricity and Magnetism

 Resisting Current

-Resistance, any kind of resistance, is when one force slows down or gets in the way of another force.
-Electrical resistance is the force that gets in the way of the flow of current.
+The collisions between electrons and atoms in a conductor cause resistance to the flow of charge.
+We measure that resistance in order to determine the effect that it will have on current.
 Scientists measure resistance in ohms (rhymes with homes).
 There is a magical little formula used to figure out the resistance in an electrical system.
-That formula is called Ohm's Law.
+That formula is called Ohm's Law, V=IR.Measuring Resistance

 How can you think of resistance?
 Have you ever gone to a baseball game?
 Between innings, we like going to get some food.
 There are always people between the counter and us.
 Resistance to current is similar to you trying to make your way through the crowds to get your hot dog.
 You have to weave your way through the people to reach your goal.
 The more people in your way, the more resistance.
 If everyone is in their seats it is super-easy to get your food.
 There would be very little resistance.

-V=IR Resistance is also based on the resistivity of a material.
+Resistance is also based on the resistivity of a material.
 The resistivity of a material changes because of chemical makeup or the temperature.
 Copper is a better conductor than wood so copper would have lower resistivity.
 That resistivity combines with (1) the distance and (2) the space that charges have to move in (thin vs. thick wires) to affect the "R" value.
+Greater length results in more resistance, and thick wires result in less.
+When people connect speakers, they usually use wires that are as short and thick as possible.

 Knocking Electrons Around

 In metals, electrons carry the charges of the current as it flows.
 What stops the electrons?
 What offers the resistance to that current?
-Nothing allows a perfect flow of current, not even super-conductors.
+Nothing allows a perfect flow of current, not even superconductors.
 In metal, there are tiny flaws.
 You can't see them because they are on a molecular level.
 Those imperfections cause the electrons to collide with the metal atoms.
 When they hit the metal, the electrons lose energy.
 Where does that energy go?
 It is usually turned into heat.
-You can watch a hot plate heat up, or maybe a stovetop.
-They heat up because of the friction between electrons and the metal.
+You can watch a hot plate heat up, or maybe a stove top.
+They heat up because of the collisions between electrons and the metal.
 Imperfections mean collisions; collisions mean heat.

 - Overview